-Menopause is the time in when you are no longer able to bear children because of the change in hormones throughout the body.
+Menopause is the time in which you are no longer able to bear children because of the change in hormones throughout the body.
 So what does it mean when a woman gets pregnant after menopause?

 Menopause drastically changes your body.
 When menopause occurs, you no longer get a monthly menstrual period.
-This is because the hormones that trigger ovulation and pregnancy are no longer as strong in the body as they used to be.
+This is because the hormones that trigger ovulation and pregnancy are not as strong as they used to be.
 Estrogen and progesterone drop, and this causes the body to no longer have the ability to get pregnant.
 But since the process of menopause takes anywhere from five to ten years to complete, this is an awkward time in life, and you still have a (slight) chance of getting pregnant.

 During menopause, the hormone levels drop, but there are times when they also spike during the course of the change.
 It is at this time that the ability to conceive may still be possible.

 In order to prevent pregnancy during or after menopause, you must continue using an effective form of birth control.
 Since birth control pills are not recommended past the age of forty, your doctor will likely suggest using a diaphragm, IUD, or a permanent option such as a tubal ligation.